-* Replace lipsticks and balms every six months.
+* Replace lipsticks and balms every six months or sooner.
 Avoid the temptation to share lip products.
 Throw it out if you get a cold sore.

 * Sharpen eye and lip pencils regularly to remove the outer layer, which may be contaminated with bacteria.